prithadc/AI-Based-Chatbot/README.md

-Here’s a sample **README.md** file for your AI-powered chatbot project:

----

 # **AI-Powered Chatbot**

 An interactive AI chatbot powered by LangChain, OpenAI, and Weaviate, designed to demonstrate the capabilities of conversational AI using Retrieval-Augmented Generation (RAG) and Dockerized deployment.